 iv.
 In respect of other, non-scientific, services

-The normal financial and personnel services are provided centrally without charge as are major building and refurbishment works, power, water, telephone, email, internet and air-conditioning.
+The normal financial and personnel services are provided centrally without charge as are major building and refurbishment works, power, water, telephone, and internet.
 There is an efficient, computerised central purchasing system to facilitate your ordering of materials and equipment and reduce the time spent by your group members on this.
 A night security service watches over critical equipment and supplies during silent hours.
 Animal facilities are provided to those groups who need them.
 Like the experimentally-based central facilities, groups pay for the consumables used in providing animal resources, but not for the staff or overhead costs.

 In terms of scientific productivity, the above attempt to provide reasonably accurate figures on the financial support provided to EMBL groups fall far short of illustrating how well EMBL’s “culture” of having mainly young groups who work collaboratively with each other and make imaginative use of the common scientific facilities works in generating excellent research very cost-efficiently.
 This aspect is impossible to quantify but increases the real value of EMBL support considerably.